DISCOVERY & TARGETED PROTEOMICS SERVICES

 We offer several quantification strategies:

 Unbiased proteomic studies can be performed using our high resolution Orbitrap mass spectrometers to provide accurate quantification data.
 We provide Label-free methods for both relative and absolute quantification, which are rapid and a low-cost alternative to other quantitative proteomic approaches.
+For differential proteomics analysis experiments, we generally recommend 3-4 biological replicates each condition to result in proper statistical analysis.

 Co-IP or co-affinity purification MS